ui-js/web-components/src/README.md

 The **ui-js** CSS styles can be used with HTML markup for simple elements.

-All the components follow these principles:
+The ui-js components follow these principles:

 -   **ui-js is for everyone** The **ui-js** components are accessible.
 They can be used with screen readers and other assistive technology.
 The can be localized